How Can Artificial Tears Be Used For Chronic Dry Eye?

 In general, ocular surface lubricants are well tolerated with few side effects.
 Rare side effects may include:9

 - Allergic reaction/conjunctivitis

 Some OTC eye drops have preservatives, such as benzalkonium chloride (BAK), to prevent the growth of bacteria.
 BAK is the most commonly used preservative in eye drops.
 BAK has been shown to cause further inflammation and irritation to the surface of the eye in certain people.
-It is best to avoid eye drops with added preservatives, if possible.10
+It is best to avoid eye drops with added preservatives if using more than four times per day, if possible.10

 Anti-redness drops, such as Visine, have additives that work by constricting (narrowing) the blood vessels in the eye.
 These drops may lead to rebound redness after the eye drop wears off and can lead to worsening redness over time.
 These eye drops are not recommended by eye specialists and should not be used for those with chronic dry eye.10